canjs/canjs/view/mustache/doc/helpers.md

 ## each

-The`each` helper explicitly iterates over an array of items and renders the block.
+The `each` helper explicitly iterates over an array of items and renders the block.

-Like [sections](#Sections), it will reset the current context to the value for which its iterating.
+Like [sections](#Sections), it will reset the current context to the value for which it is iterating.
 See the [basics of contexts](#Basics) for more information.

 	{